Since 1984, Hays County Food Bank has worked to alleviate hunger in our community. Our vision is to create a well nourished community.

 What a better way to celebrate #VolunteerAppreciationMonth than to be voted the Best Volunteer Program in Hays County!
 We thank you for nearly 40 years …

-June Volunteer of the Month, Jack!
+August Volunteer of the Month, RC!